You need a pavement licence if you want to place tables and chairs on the public highway outside your café or restaurant.

 If we grant your licence, we will monitor your café or restaurant, to make sure you are complying with the terms of the licence.

-Your licence will be valid as shown on the licence, but not beyond 30 September 2021, unless the government amends the legislation.
+Your licence will be valid as shown on the licence until 30 September 2022.

 If we do not make a decision on your application with the 14 day period, your licence will be 'deemed granted'.
 It will still be subject to the standard conditions.
 If 'deemed granted', your licence will be valid for one year, starting from the first day after the 14 day application period.